h-acker/VoTT/README.md

   $ make build up logs
   ```

-It will be available on http://localhost:5000 (where the port is customizable in the `.env` file, through the DEV_VOTT_PORT variable)
+It will be available on http://localhost:3000

 You can stop the server with: